engineyard/ey-docs/pages/ip-addresses.md

 # IP Addresses

-In order to use a static IP address with Amazon's Elastic Compute Cloud (EC2), you need to request one via the Engine Yard AppCloud interface.
+Engine Yard's AppCloud uses [[Amazon's Elastic IP Addresses|http://aws.amazon.com/ec2/]].
+In order to use a static IP address, you need to request one via the Engine Yard AppCloud interface.
 You may request up to 5 IP addresses.

 ## Add an Address